smiggiddy/authenticate-user/README.md

 ## End Points:
-- Create User
+Create a user account via API endpoint.
-In Postman create a JSON object to send to create a user: `/api/users` Required fields:
+Useing postman or cURL to create a JSON object to send to create a user: `/api/users` Required fields:
 ```json
 {